 Activists reoriented the Protect the Results protests toward a weekend of celebration.
-"Counter their desirence with an analysis of the messaging guidance Shenker-Osorio presented to the alway of the protection of the candidates, would be the protagonists of the story.
+"Counter their disinfo with our confidence & get ready to celebrate," read the messaging guidance Shenker-Osorio presented to the liberal alliance on Friday, Nov.
+6. "Declare and fortify our win.
+Vibe: confident, forward-looking, unified-NOT passive, anxious."
+The voters, not the candidates, would be the protagonists of the story.